sequelize/website/docs/other-topics/dialect-specific-things.md

 });
 ```

-The following fields may be passed to Postgres `dialectOptions`:
+The following options may be passed to Postgres `dialectOptions`:

 - `application_name`: Name of application in pg_stat_activity.
 See the [Postgres docs](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-APPLICATION-NAME) for details.
 - `ssl`: SSL options.
 See the [`pg` docs](https://node-postgres.com/features/ssl) for details.